AEK Athens F.C.: Financial struggle and relegation (2008–2013)

-Melissanidis return to ownership
+Rebirth and return to titles (2013–2018)

 On 7 June 2013, during an AEK council, it was decided that AEK FC would become an amateur football club and would not participate in the Football League division for the 2013–14 season, preferring instead, to self-relegate and participate in the Football League 2 division and start from scratch.
 On the same day Dimitris Melissanidis, the former president of the club, became administrative leader of the club, under the supervision of Amateur AEK, with the aim of saving the club.
 Along with other notable AEK fans and old players, they went on to create the non-profit association Independent Union of Friends of AEK (Ανεξάρτητη Ένωση Φίλων ΑΕΚ; Anexártiti Énosi Fίlon AEK) which took the majority stake of the football club.

 AEK began its revival by signing Traianos Dellas as their new head coach.
 Dellas led AEK to first place in the third national division with a record of 23 wins, 3 draws, and only one defeat.
 The following year AEK participated in the 2014–15 Football League, finishing first and undefeated in the regular season standings.
 AEK successfully finished first in the playoffs and gained promotion back to the top tier, the Greek Super League.
-The biggest transfer in the club after returning to the Greek Super League was the Argentinian star Diego Buonanotte, who only stayed at the club for a year.
+The club's biggest signing after returning to the Greek Super League was that of Argentinian star Diego Buonanotte, who only stayed at the club for a year.

 On 20 October 2015, Traianos Dellas was forced to resign as a result of a dispute with the board, and a heavy 4–0 away loss to Olympiacos.
 Stelios Manolas was named interim coach and later Gus Poyet was appointed as new head coach.
-On 19 April, Poyet was fired by AEK Athens after being accused by the board for revealing private club conversations.
+On 19 April, Poyet was fired by AEK Athens after being accused by the board of revealing private club conversations.
 Stelios Manolas took charge as interim coach once again.
 Manolas managed to guide AEK to a 3rd-place finish in the league qualifying for the playoff round and also to their first piece of silverware since the 2010–11 season by lifting the Greek Cup, defeating Olympiacos in the final 2–1.
-With the postponement of the final on two separate occasions and the congested fixture list of the playoff round, it meant AEK were to play a fixture every three days, which evidently took its toll on the players, but they finished third in the playoffs and qualified for the 2016–17 UEFA Europa League Third Qualifying Round.
-The first season back in the top flight was considered a success with a trophy and qualification for European football next season, a return after a five-year hiatus.
+With the postponement of the final on two separate occasions and the congested fixture list of the playoff round, AEK had to play a fixture every three days, which evidently took its toll on the players, but they finished third in the playoffs and qualified for the 2016–17 UEFA Europa League Third Qualifying Round.
+The first season back in the top flight was considered a success with a trophy and qualification for European football the following season, a return after a five-year hiatus.